Big Big Train: 2022–present

 On 27 April 2022, Big Big Train announced former Premiata Forneria Marconi singer and keyboard player, Alberto Bravin, as their new lead vocalist.
 On 15 January 2023, it was announced that Carly Bryant was departing Big Big Train, to be replaced by Dim Gray's Oskar Holldorff.
+In December 2023, the band announced their first studio album of new material with Alberto Bravin, The Likes Of Us, which was released in March 2024.
+In the same month they also announced their first US tour dates, also for March 2024.
+In late September/early October 2024 the band embarked on a limited tour of the UK and Europe.